Is Alexandria, Egypt, Safe to Visit? A Realistic Safety Guide for Travelers

 • Carry limited cash

-In well-traveled areas, simple situational awareness is usually sufficient to reduce risk dramatically.
+In well-traveled areas, simple situational awareness is usually sufficient to dramatically reduce risk.

 Tourist Scams You’re Most Likely to Encounter